Skip to content

 memo

 The memo() function evaluates a function only once then memorizes the result.
-Subsequent calls return the same value without recalculation.
+The first access to value triggers the evaluation, and subsequent accesses return the same value without recalculation.

 Interactive example